Peru | Machu Picchu Visitor Limits in 2026: Daily Caps, Circuits, and Official Tickets

-Machu Picchu, one of Peru’s most renowned tourist spots, will limit visitor access to 5,600 people per day during the 2025 high season, as outlined by a recent Ministry of Culture (Mincul) resolution.
+Machu Picchu, one of Peru’s most renowned tourist spots, will cap daily entry at up to 5,600 visitors on peak-season and holiday dates in 2026, according to Peru’s Ministry of Culture.
 This restriction aims to manage tourist numbers and protect the archaeological site in the Urubamba province of the Cusco region.

-The resolution specifies that this visitor cap will apply on key dates, including January 1, April 17-20, June 19 to November 2, and December 30-31.
+The resolution states this cap applies on peak-demand dates in 2026, including January 1, April 2–5, June 19 to November 2, and December 30–31.
 These periods see the highest influx of tourists, necessitating control measures to preserve the site.
+For the rest of the year, the daily limit remains 4,500 visitors.

 Constructed around 1450 and rediscovered in 1911, Machu Picchu holds immense historical and cultural value.
 Since explorer H. Bingham’s reappraisal in 1911, it has drawn global attention, enchanting visitors with its history and breathtaking views.
 Perched at 2,445 meters above sea level, the 12-hectare citadel attracts thousands of visitors each month.